danmbrown/city-of-whispers/Moves.md

 - Who can vouch for you?
 - Tell me something about yourself few people know.

+### Use Belief
+When you have a relevant belief and you would like to use it, you may roll with advantage.
+If any of the dice show a 1 or 2 – regardless of the outcome of the move – the belief is challenged.
+Mark it.
+Next time you use it, if you roll a 1 or 2, it is proven wrong.
+You may continue to hold the belief, but you may not use it to buff your rolls.

 <a id="Scheme-Moves"></a>
 ## Scheme Moves